Psychology, Industrial/Organizational Concentration, M.A.

 Admission to graduate study in Industrial/Organizational Psychology is competitive and not automatic for students meeting minimal admission requirements.
 Students are selected from a pool of qualified applicants.
 Each year the number of students admitted to the program depends on the availability of adequate faculty supervision.

 Applications for Summer/Fall admission must be complete by March 1 and applications for Spring admission must be complete by October 1.
 Late applicants who meet the admission criteria may be considered on a case-by-case basis.
-(See admission standards under Admission to the College of Graduate Studies.)
 Applicants to the Industrial/Organizational Psychology program must provide a letter of intent stating goals and objectives.

-Conditional Admission: Students who do not meet admission requirements may be admitted conditionally to the Industrial/Organizational concentration.
-Students admitted conditionally must maintain a 3.25 GPA in their first semester (9 hours minimum) of required graduate courses in their concentration areas.
+Students who do not meet admission requirements may be admitted as non-degree seeking.
+Students admitted as non-degree seeking must maintain a 3.25 GPA in their first semester (9 hours minimum) of required graduate courses in their concentration areas to be fully admitted to the program.

 Most applicants have completed 15 semester hours in the core areas of psychology prior to admission to the graduate program in Industrial/Organization psychology.
 Those applicants without 15 semester hours in core areas of psychology may be admitted to the program but must complete those credits at the undergraduate or graduate level.
 See additional requirements listed below.